petabridge/akkadotnet-code-samples/src/clustering/cluster-bootstrap/Aspire/README.md

-# Akka.NET Actor System intercommunication
+# Akka.NET Cluster Setup Using Microsoft .NET Aspire

-The goal of this sample is to demonstrate how Akka cluster can be set-up in a single machine using Microsoft .NET Aspire
+The goal of this sample is to demonstrate how a three-node cluster can be set-up in a single machine using Microsoft .NET Aspire

 ## Technology